A lot's changed for sales enablers: we moved to a world of virtual sales training, which is now evolving into hybrid learning.

 This means we’re seeing traditional training and sales kickoffs being remodeled into shorter, bite-sized sessions with more frequent breaks to maintain attention spans and mitigate ‘Zoom exhaustion’.

 We spoke to some top sales enablement practitioners to get a view of how they’ve adapted and asked them to share their sales training and coaching strategies for remote employees.
+We cover:

 Shaking off attention fatigue

 Steve Reid, Founder & Principal Consultant at Venatas, and former Head of Sales Enablement, Kazoo, explains his approach:

 “We’ve been breaking it up into smaller bite-sized chunks, with fewer learning objectives.
 Making the learning modules shorter so people can take a break, and trying to make them as interactive as we possibly can.
 Because naturally, those things would happen in a classroom setting.

 Now [reps] feel obligated to be sitting in front of their camera and sort of locked into their seat the entire time that the learning is going on.
 I think we’ve had to be very cognizant about the way we deliver training, using the technology that we have, but really being aware of attention fatigue.”

 Challenges in adapting sales training

 “There certainly have been times where it’s been a bit apparent that what I’ve prepared isn’t effective in the moment,” says Steve.
 “So I’ve had to pivot to really engage with the audience, and what they’re feeling so that we can engage in a deeper conversation, and just getting a conversation started in a training environment that’s online, it’s really hard.

 “We’re still working on how to engage the audience more, and how to be less tied to a visual on a screen and actually reach out and engage the people on the other side... getting people to talk is harder to do in a virtual environment than it is in a classroom setting where everybody can feed off the energy of other people."